eviepk12/eviepk12.github.io/_posts/2023-6-23-Rainbow-Fighters-of-the-Archipelago.md

 > Before joining the NPA, Oli­ver’s notion of “gay pride” was heavily influenced by bourgeois and post-modernist ideas centered on individualism, and detached from social realities of class struggle.
 Back then, his understanding was limited to pride and self-accep­tance devoid of the material con­ditions and structures that deny people—gay or not—their demo­cra­tic rights. **“How can we have ‘pride’ when we are deprived of education, when we are exploited, when we cannot feed our families, or when we are being driven away from our land and our only means of living?”** he said.

 People don't just believe in things on their own, it is birthed from social and material conditions.
 As homophobia and heteronormativity is borned into our societies, we can kill it too.
-To kill it, we cannot rely on the individualist or idealist model of thought, to think that "this is just the way they are" or "our people are too close minded" etc etc.
+And to kill it, we cannot rely on the individualist or idealist model of thought, to think that "this is just the way they are" or "our people are too close minded" etc etc.

 This form of pessimism is the result of individualist thought that has seeped into our culture, sometimes even coming from an orientalist view, how our people are "barbaric" to be like the "civilized" west.µ#[4](https://prwcinfo.wordpress.com/2021/06/21/to-be-gay-in-the-npa/)#µ

 >“As members of the LGBTQ community, we must not remain as passive receivers of acceptance.
 Instead of waiting for the masses to accept us, we must go to them directly and share our experiences and struggles.
 We can learn firsthand about their struggles and find commonalities.”

-Only by serving the masses, jumping to the grounds, and truly understand the unifying force of our struggle, then and only then, can we truly expect change in our society.
+Only by serving the masses, jumping to the grounds, and truly understand the unifying force of our struggle, then and **only** then, can we truly expect change in our society.

 ## What to do